Kevin Johnson (businessman): Compensation

 In March 2021, Starbucks shareholders voted down Johnson’s compensation proposal, following the advice of the Institutional Shareholder Services (ISS) and fellow proxy-advisor firm Glass Lewis, which may indicate some shareholders think the chief executive is overpaid.

 The proposal included a one-time bonus award of $1.86 million for the 2020 fiscal year.
 The reason for the rejection of the proposal was that Starbucks hadn’t explained adequately why the long-term award is made in cash and that the frequency of the one-time awards is concerning.
 Glass Lewis also recommended the vote against because Starbucks "paid [its CEO] moderately more than its peers, but performed worse".

 Even though the down-vote is non-binding, shareholders ultimately decided to go with the recommendation and voted down Johnson's proposed compensation package.
 In late 2019, Starbucks' board had also had also agreed to provide Johnson with a three-year retention bonus of up to $50 million.
 Between 2017 and 2019, he received $44.1 million in total compensation.

 Government and advisory roles

 In 2008, Johnson was appointed by George W. Bush to the National Security Telecommunications Advisory Committee (NSTAC), where he served under Bush and Barack Obama.
 As chairman of the cybersecurity committee, he was tasked with proposing methods to deal with a cyber security attack.

-He has served as an advisor to Catalyst, an organization dedicated to women's career advancement.
+He has been an advisor to Catalyst, an organization dedicated to women's career advancement.
 In October 2022, Johnson joined the board of directors of Goldman Sachs.